Exploration of Overlap Volumes for Radiotherapy Plan Evaluation with the Aim of Healthy Tissue Sparing: Proposed Workflow for RT Plan Evaluation

-As a first step, the PTV with dose $\geq 50\text{Gy}$ was selected in the chord as reference structure.
-Now the outer ring gives an indication that overlaps are either small, but with a low mean dose $d_{mean}$ of the original structure, or either large (up to 100\%) with a similar mean dose as the reference.
-The first ones are the most interesting, as they might have too much dose on the overlap.
+The process of finding candidate volumes for further analysis is illustrated in Fig.~\ref{fig:example_exploration_I}.
+The PTV with dose $\geq 50~\text{Gy}$ is selected in the chord diagram as reference structure $S_r$ (see Fig.~\ref{fig:step_1_chord}).
+Now the chord diagram gives an indication that overlaps are either small, but with a low mean dose of the original structure, or either large (up to 100\% overlap) with a similar mean dose as $S_r$.
+The small overlaps are the most interesting, as they might have too much dose in the overlap.

-In a second step the PC view is used to filter by the amount of overlap in \% and in [ml], to remove very small volumes, and additionally by the DvhDiff value.
-The remaining structures are now reduced to three candidates.
-One of the structure includes the other, in this case both lungs and the left lung, and the other is a ``helper'' structure added before dose calculation to reduce the dose in this volume.

-Now the table view TV-I can be used to inspect all other metrics which were calculated for these volumes, and select one, in this case the left lung, for further investigation using the DVH view and the spatial views.
+Afterwards, the PC view is utilized to filter by overlap in~\mbox{\%} and in~\mbox{ml}, eliminating tiny volumes, and by $D_{HI}$ value (refer to Fig.~\ref{fig:step_2_pc}).
+The structures are then narrowed down to three options (see Fig.~\ref{fig:step_2_chord} and Fig.~\ref{fig:step_3_table}).
+The TV-I table view can then be utilized to examine all other metrics and choose one overlap as illustrated in Fig.~\ref{fig:step_3_table}; in this case, the left lung is selected for further analysis through the DVH view and the spatial views.

-The result after selection is shown in Fig.~\ref{fig:example_exploration_I}.
-It is now possible to inspect the DVHs of the overlap and the original structures alongside the anatomy with the highlighted overlap region, as show for the axial slice in Fig.~\ref{fig:example_exploration_I}.
-The volume view can then be further adjustments using cutting to produce the final result as depicted in Fig.~\ref{fig:example_exploration_I}.
+The result after the selection is shown in Fig.~\ref{fig:step_3_dvh}.
+It is now possible to inspect the DVHs of the overlap and the original structures alongside the anatomy with the highlighted overlap region, as shown for the axial slice in Fig.~\ref{fig:step_4_axial}.
+The final result can then be refined by adjusting the 3D view, as illustrated in Fig.~\ref{fig:step_4_volume}.